webprinc3ss/react-portfolio/README.md

   4. [Questions](#questions)

 ## Description
 This project is created with React.
-It's a one page SPA (single page application) wherein clicking each navigation item triggers a replacement of the main content and a change of the navigation item.
+It is a one page SPA (single page application) wherein clicking each navigation item triggers a replacement of the main content and a change of the navigation item.
 This website is mobile-friendly.

 ## Built With
 - React